rach0022/mad9135-f20-p1-react-crud-list/README.md

 - [ ] create x-icon for website icon something nature themed
 - [ ] decide on colour scheme, something nature themed
 - [ ] decide on font from either google fonts or elsewhere

+## Look into:

+- [ ] can we somehow get users to upload photos to the website local storage

 ## Bugs: